 Queen Street Corridor Schools

-This neighbourhood has elementary special programs and secondary special programs.
+Queen Street Corridor has elementary special programs and secondary special programs.
 There are 21 public schools, 10 Catholic schools, and 5 private schools serving this neighbourhood.
-The special programs offered at local schools include Islamic, French Immersion, Fine Arts, and International Baccalaureate.
+The special programs offered at local schools include Islamic, French Immersion, Fine Arts, International Baccalaureate, and Vocational.

 Public Schools